 Here are five elite Indonesian martial artists that you absolutely have to know about.

 One of the hottest prospects ever produced in Indonesia, 30-year-old Stefer Rahardian overcame a life filled with hardship growing up, and accompanied a friend to a Brazilian jiu-jitsu class in 2008 just to see what it was about.
 He has been hooked on the “gentle art” ever since, winning multiple grappling tournaments, and even received his brown belt under Carlson Gracie.

 An unfortunate leg injury in 2013 delayed his ONE Championship debut until 2016, but once he stepped inside the cage, he demolished the competition.
 Now holding a perfect 6-0 record, the ONE Jakarta Flyweight Tournament Champion 2016 is eagerly anticipating his next challenge at ONE: TOTAL VICTORY against Cambodia’s Sim Bunsrun.

 “The Terminator” Sunoto

 Sunoto was destined for martial arts success.
 While growing up in Central Java, he tried his hand, and foot, at many different disciplines — including taekwondo, wushu, and traditional Japanese jiujitsu.
 Eventually, he would become the WKF Indonesian Champion.

 “The Terminator” is a master of many disciplines and, after discovering mixed martial arts via his manager Adri Kumara, he decided to see how his skills compared against the best martial artists in the world.
-Now, sporting an impressive 6-3 record, the 32-year-old is preparing to battle Filipino striker Rocky Batolbatol later this month.
+The 32-year-old has since made his mark in ONE Championship with an impressive 6-3 record, and will now face Thai Rithy in his next challenge at ONE: TOTAL VICTORY.